CrystalFerrai/ValheimMods/readme.md

 * Valheim script assemblies from the game client installation.
 These can be found in `valheim_Data/Managed` and start with `assembly_`.
 Currently in use are the following, but keep in mind this list may not be up to date.
 So others might also be needed.
     * assembly_guiutils.dll
     * assembly_valheim.dll
 * Unstripped Unity engine assemblies that match the unity version used by Valheim.
 These can be found in different places, but I pulled them from [BepInExPack_Valheim on Thunderstore](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) (you may need to search if this link gets broken).
-This pack also incldues the BepInEx assemblies listed above.
+This pack also includes the BepInEx assemblies listed above.

 Once the `lib` directory is populated, you should be able to open `ValheimMods.sln` in Visual Studio 2019 and build the solution.

 ## How to Package for Release

-The process for packaging up a build for release is not incldued in this repo.
+The process for packaging up a build for release is not included in this repo.
 However, some of the supporting files are included.
 Within each project's root directory is a directory called `package` which contains these files.

 The mod version needs to be updated in multiple places prior to building and packaging.